 Section 6 - Getting Tax Help

-TIP: If you live outside the United States, see Pub.
-54 to find out how to get tax help.
+If you live outside the United States, see Pub.
+54 to find out how to get help and tax forms and publications.

 Online services and help.
 Go to IRS.gov to obtain information on: